aftabh4004/dockerprojectIIEC-RISE/README.md

 Inside the unzip dir you will have mysql-connector.

-Go to home dir , .bashrc file is there
+Go to home directory , .bashrc file is there

 ```shell